quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 ## Stream States {#stream-states}

-In terms of stream state transitions ({{Section 3 of RFC9000}}), the effect of RESET_STREAM_AT frame is equivalent to that of the FIN bit.
-This is because both the RESET_STREAM_AT frame and the FIN bit serve the same role: signaling the amount of data to be delivered.
+In terms of stream state transitions ({{Section 3 of RFC9000}}), the effect of a RESET_STREAM_AT frame is equivalent to that of the FIN bit.
+Both the RESET_STREAM_AT frame and the FIN bit on a STREAM frame serve the same role: signaling the amount of data to be delivered.

-On the sending side, when the first RESET_STREAM_AT frame is sent, the sending part of the stream enters the "Data Sent" state.
-Once the RESET_STREAM_AT frame and all stream data up to the smallest Reliable Size being sent are acknowledged, the sending part of the stream enters the "Data Recvd" state.
-Transition from "Data Sent" to "Data Recvd" happens immediately when the application resets a stream and if all bytes up to the specified Reliable Size have been sent and acknowledged already.
-Conversely, the transition might take multiple roundtrips or require additional flow control credits issued by the receiver.
+On the sender side, when the first RESET_STREAM_AT frame is sent, the sending part of the stream enters the "Data Sent" state.
+Once the RESET_STREAM_AT frame carrying the smallest Reliable Size and all stream data up to that byte offset have been acknowledged, the sending part of the stream enters the "Data Recvd" state.
+The transition from "Data Sent" to "Data Recvd" happens immediately if the application resets a stream and all bytes up to the specified Reliable Size have already been sent and acknowledged.
+Conversely, the transition might take multiple network roundtrips or require additional flow control credit issued by the receiver.

-On the receiving side, when a RESET_STREAM_AT frame is received, the receiving part of the stream enters the "Size Known" state.
+On the receiver side, when a RESET_STREAM_AT frame is received, the receiving part of the stream enters the "Size Known" state.
 Once all data up to the smallest Reliable Size have been received, it enters the "Data Recvd" state.
-Similarly to
-the sending side, transition from "Size Known" to "Data Recvd" might happen immediately or involve issuance of additional flow control credits.
+Similarly to the server side, transition from "Size Known" to "Data Recvd" might happen immediately or involve issuance of additional flow control credit.

 # Implementation Guidance